ewoks-kit/ewokscore/doc/index.rst

 ewoskcore |release|
 ===================

-API for graphs and tasks in Ewoks
+ewoskcore provides an API for defining workflows in Ewoks.

+ewoskcore has been developed by the `Software group <http://www.esrf.eu/Instrumentation/software>`_ of the `European Synchrotron <https://www.esrf.eu/>`_.

 .. toctree::
     :hidden:

+    definitions
     api

+:doc:`definitions`
+    Getting started

 :doc:`api`
     API documentation